OlivierBeq/ProDEC/README.md

  - ***PDT***

-By default physicochemical distance transformation is not set to return transformed values per dimension.
+By default physicochemical distance transformation is not set to return transformed values per dimension but their mean average.
 One can do so using the following:

     pdt_zscale = proDEC.Transform('PDT', zscales)
     pdt_zscale.get(sequence, average=False)

  - ***Transforms and advanced descriptor arguments***

-All descriptor arguments can be supplied to a transform's *get* method.
+All arguments a *Descriptor* accepts can be supplied to a transform's *get* method.

     pdt_zscale.get(sequence, lag=10, average=False, flatten=False)
     raych = pdescs.get('Raychaudhury')